 - Find package that provide a required library or file.

 - This is like reverse-searching an image and it can be useful when developing software.
 Very useful when you’re trying to find a dependency during development or while building a program from source.

-- Used by default on the Debian, Ubuntu, Linux Mint operating systems.
+- Used by Debian, Ubuntu, Linux Mint and others